 Jonathan read law at UCW Aberystwyth and graduated in 1985, after which he joined the company secretariat of British Aerospace plc (now BAE Systems plc) where he spent four years.

 From there he moved to the legal department of Yorkshire Television plc for two years.
 He then attended the Bar Vocational Course at the Inns of Court Law School and was called to the Bar in 1992.
 He joined Ropewalk Chambers as a pupil that year and has remained with Chambers ever since.

-Believing that variety is the spice of life, he has a broad ranging practice with particular interests and expertise in planning and environmental law, highways, local government, rights of way and other property disputes, counter fraud, costs, professional negligence, personal injury and disease litigation.
+Believing that variety is the spice of life, he has a broad ranging practice with particular interests and expertise in planning and environmental law, highways, local government, rights of way and other property disputes, professional negligence, personal injury and disease litigation.

 He prides himself on being approachable and accessible to his clients and is always willing informally to discuss cases in which he is involved.
 He is a vigorous advocate in court, bringing careful attention to detail to his preparation in particular of technical matters requiring the assistance of expert witnesses.

 He accepts instructions for professionals other than solicitors as well as direct access instructions.
 He is also an accredited mediator.

 Away from the Bar, his interests extend to flogging himself up mountains only to hurl himself off them again on skis and bicycles, cross country running, wine and opera with a bit of gardening throw in.
 Given the opportunity he would keep pigs.